 Shelters for cats in the winter time, along with other products.
 Learn more here.

-Build Your own Shelter
+Build Your Own Shelter

-If you are handy, you can easily build your own winter shelter out of a storage tote, foam insulation, duct tape and straw.
-You can also recycle a cooler or styrofoam cooler.
+You can also recycle a cooler or Styrofoam cooler.
 Make sure the hole is 5-6” in diameter and is at least 6” off the ground, for snow and rain-splash clearance.
 TNR advocates Gail and Mike show you how a standard beverage cooler can be turned into a deluxe cat shelter in this video.
 Kieth Stout shows you in this video how to use a recycled milk crate and styrofoam cooler to make a cat shelter for less than $3.00.

 Whether you purchase or make a shelter, avoid cardboard boxes and metal housings, as they do not insulate.
 Do not use blankets, towels or anything cloth, including fleece and wool, as these materials retain moisture from the air and freeze, making cats colder.
 Straw (not hay) is an excellent insulation and is all you need inside a shelter.
 Make sure the straw is not the bleached, processed kind that is soft and flat and doesn’t insulate.
 Real straw is stiff and hollow.
 Your local feed store is the best source for straw.
 In Chicago, Belmont Feed & Seed will sell straw in smaller bags for the feral cat community, so you don’t have to purchase an entire bale.
 The Feed Store at 5408 S. Harlem Ave in Summit IL also carries straw.